Hare Krishna Prabhujis and Matajis,

 Please accept my humble pranams.
 All glories to Srila Prabhupada and Srila Gurudeva.

 Nowadays, the concept of fan club is very famous all over the world.
-There are fan clubs for movie stars, dancers, movie directors, musicians, singers, Sports stars, novel writers, public speakers, scientists etc. The fans of these celebrities not only relish the talents and performance of their favorites themselves, but they also try to spread the name and fame of the celebrities via various activities of the fan club.
-This is done via various media by hosting web pages, putting their posters in their houses, TV programs, keeping cut outs and flex boards, tattooing their image and names on the body etc. Some celebrities have magazines run by their fans talking about their glories.
+There are fan clubs for movie stars, dancers, movie directors, musicians, singers, Sports stars, novel writers, public speakers, scientists etc. The fans of these celebrities not only relish the talents and performance of their favourites themselves, but they also try to spread the name and fame of the celebrities via various activities of the fan club.
+This is done via various media by hosting web pages, putting their posters in their houses, TV programs, keeping cutouts and flex boards, tattooing their image and names on the body etc. Some celebrities have magazines run by their fans talking about their glories.
 The birthday of the celebrities is a very big festival for the fans.
-The fans in some cases display unsual attraction to the favorite celebrities.
-Few months back one mega budget movie of a famous hero was released all over India.
+The fans in some cases display unusual attraction to the favourite celebrities.
+A few months back one mega-budget movie of a famous hero was released all over India.
 On the eve of the movie release, the fans of the hero performed abhisheka of milk to the star's huge size cut out and performed proper worship according to the Pancharatra system and this was telecasted over the whole of India.
-The fans also sometimes built temples for their favorite celebrities and raise them to the status of God.
+The fans also sometimes built temples for their favourite celebrities and raise them to the status of God.

 If we carefully analyze the reason for this great attraction displayed by the fans towards various celebrities, we can understand that the celebrities are able to deliver a particular mellow/sweetness in their acting, singing, sports, writing, music, knowledge which is very much relish-able by their fans.
 This mellow/sweetness is technically called as 'rasa' in Sanskrit.
 Srila Bhakti Siddhanta Saraswati Thakura quotes the following sloka which defines what 'rasa' is.

 The Sanskrit equivalent for the word "fan" is 'Rasika' which means 'One who relishes (or enjoys) the Rasa'.(This word "Rasika" is very popular in Carnatic music and cinema field).
-While all the different fans enjoys different mellows from their favorite celebrities, the Bhagavata Purana calls for everyone to become a fan (rasika) of this great literature to enjoy spiritual rasa (mellows) - Srimad Bhagavatam verse 1.1.3
+While all the different fans enjoy different mellows from their favourite celebrities, the Bhagavata Purana calls for everyone to become a fan (rasika) of this great literature to enjoy spiritual rasa (mellows) - Srimad Bhagavatam verse 1.1.3

 The Supreme Personality of Godhead is therefore described in the sruti-mantras, Vedic hymns, as "the fountainhead of all rasas."
 When one associates with the Supreme Lord and exchanges one's constitutional rasa with the Lord, then the living being is actually happy. (raso vai sah; rasam evaayam labdhvaa anandi bhavati- Taittiriya Upanishad).